davidgasquez/dopyter/README.md

 of Python 3 [packages][packages] such as numpy, pandas, or scikit-learn, in a ready-to-use form.
 To use Dopyter you'll need to install Docker on your machine.

-To launch an instance of Dopyter in the your current folder, run:
+To launch an instance of Dopyter in the your current folder, run `docker-compose up` or:

 ```bash
 docker run -p 8888:8888 -v $PWD:/work -it --rm davidgasquez/dopyter